 Waters SF, West TV, Mendes WB.
 2014.
 Stress contagion: physiological covariation between mothers and infants.
 Psychol Sci.
 25(4):934-42.

-Image of mother with infant by globalmoments / istock
+Image of mother with hands on face and infant in her arms by globalmoments / istock

 Image of father and stubborn child by fizbes / istock